3.2 Stormwater Management Design

 Slow release SMPs detain and slowly release stormwater over time.
 Some slow release practices are inherently pollutant-reducing practices (if stormwater is passed through a soil/vegetation/media complex) while others may need to be in series with an additional pollutant-reducing SMP.

-On sites where infiltration is not feasible, DCIA must be routed to an acceptable pollutant-reducing practice.
-Table 3.2-2 above presents the non-infiltrating SMPs that PWD currently accepts as pollutant-reducing practices.
-(For detailed information and design guidelines for individual SMPs, the designer is referred to Chapter 4.)
+On sites where infiltration is not feasible, directly connected impervious area (DCIA) must be routed to an acceptable pollutant-reducing practice.
+Table 3.1-3 in Section 3.1.7 presents the non-infiltrating SMPs that PWD currently accepts as pollutant-reducing practices.
+For detailed information and design guidelines for individual SMPs, the designer is referred to Chapter 4.
 Alternative pollutant-reducing practices may be proposed and will be reviewed on a case-by-case basis.
 Pollutant-reducing practices include all infiltrating practices and some slow release practices.

 Vegetated practices include vegetation as a significant or dominant component within the storage area and include bioinfiltration/bioretention basins, ponds and wet basins, green roofs, and vegetated media filters.